 From the 1920s onwards, Europe’s most affluent flocked in their droves to cities like Nice, Marseilles and Cannes, as well as Portofino and San Remo on the Italian equivalent.

-Riviera style itself began as a means of translating European elegance to a much hotter locale where daily activities included little more than sunbathing and maybe some yachting for those feeling energetic.
+Riviera style itself began as a means of translating European elegance for a hotter-than-average locale where daily activities included little more than sunbathing and maybe some yachting for those feeling energetic.
 While fashion has changed over the years, the fundamentals of men’s Riviera style have remained the same.

 Of course, you don’t just have to be on the Côte d’Azur to channel this simple, laid-back style.
 Whether you’re keen to cut a debonair figure on the coast or just recreate a little of the Riviera back home, here’s what you need to know.

-Accurately channelling the Riviera aesthetic is as much about the sensibility as it is ensuring your wardrobe is stocked with key pieces – and colour plays an integral role.
+Accurately channelling the Riviera aesthetic is as much about the sensibility as it is ensuring your wardrobe is appropriately stocked, and colour plays an integral role.

 For interest, nautical reds and blues are worth adding, as are pastels like mint green, sky blue, pale yellow and lavender, which provide the perfect accents to a low-key base.